Dominic Fike: 2017–2018: Don't Forget About Me, Demos

 Fike first gained recognition by making beats with his then producer, Hunter Pfeiffer (known as 54), leading to several popular songs on SoundCloud being published.
 He released the EP Don't Forget About Me, Demos at the age of 22 in October 2018 as a signed artist, which was recorded while he was on house arrest for battery of a police officer.
+Fike recalls the story as defending his younger brother, as he believed the police officer pulled a gun on Alex, so Dominic subsequently tripped the police officer up.
 He later went to serve time at Collier County Jail for violating that house arrest.
 The EP caught the attention of several record labels and sparked a bidding war.
-During this time, all of Fike’s independently released music before the EP was removed from streaming services.
+During this time, all of Fike's independently released music before the EP was removed from streaming services.
 After being released back in April 2018, he signed with Columbia for a reported $4 million in August.
 Fike said he used part of his first check from Columbia to hire a lawyer for his mother, who had been sentenced to prison on drug charges.

 The EP was released by Columbia on October 16, 2018.
 "3 Nights" was released as a single the same year.
 The single gained wide attention and peaked within the top ten of the charts in Australia, Ireland, and the United Kingdom.
 It had its acoustic guitar sound compared to the music of Jack Johnson.
 It was placed on rotation on several radio stations and Spotify playlists, and received favorable reviews from outlets such as Rolling Stone, Pitchfork and Billboard.
 In reference to the EP, Billboard described Fike as a "genre-meshing" artist, and later named him a breakout act to watch, calling "3 Nights" a "Motown-tinged breakout track" that is "trend-proof and irresistible".
-A music video for the single was released on April 4, 2019, to Fike’s YouTube channel.
+A music video for the single was released on April 4, 2019, to Fike's YouTube channel.